 The most convenient way to get around each island is by car.
+With a car you can basically go anywhere you want anytime you want.
 Cars can be picked up at the main airports of each island, as well as various other places throughout the island.

 Like hotel rooms and flights, car rental prices fluctuate annually depending on availability.
 December 15 - 31 is officially high season, during which you can expect car rental prices to double (at least), but prices increase at other times of the year as well, such as the peak of summer (July).

 When big Global events happen here, you can expect cars to either double in price overnight or be totally sold out (just about every minivan or passenger van was sold out for at least a month and a half when RIMPAC was being held).

 *First and foremost, check beforehand to see if you already have car rental insurance either through your regular car insurance, travel insurance, or even your credit card.